USING IRONSECUREDOC

 What is Docker?

 Docker is an open-source system to ease application development, deployment, and running in a system through containerization.
-Containers are ultra-lightweight portable units that contain both an application and its dependencies so that they run uniformly everywhere-from the developer's machine to production servers.
-Containers share the kernel of the host's operating system compared to traditional virtual machines and, therefore, are much faster and more effective.
+Containers are ultra-lightweight portable units that contain both an application and its dependencies so that they run uniformly everywhere—from the developer's machine to production servers.
+Containers share the kernel of the host's operating system compared to traditional virtual machines and, therefore, are much faster and more efficient.

 Docker Compose Environment Variables (Developer Tutorial): Figure 1 - Docker webpage